dariadi-amdjed/dariadi-amdjed/README.md

 - 🏫 High school student with a strong focus on **Artificial Intelligence**, **Machine Learning**, **Electrical Engineering**, and **Robotics**.
 - 🔬 Member of **The New York Academy of Sciences (NYAS) Junior Academy**, collaborating on international research challenges.
 - 🛠️ I learn by building — I like taking on projects slightly beyond my current skill level and picking up new tools along the way.
-- 🎯 Currently building research foundations, strengthening my technical skills, and preparing for future studies in Engineering, CS, or AI.
+- 🎯 Currently building research foundations, strengthening my technical skills, and preparing for future studies in Engineering and CE.

 ---